fudonglin/fudonglin.github.io/_posts/2025-07-04-transformer/2025-07-04-transformer.md

 Now, let's look at an example to illustrate the elegant design within the Transformer architecture.
 Suppose we want to predict the second English word, i.e., `"York"`.
 According to the Autoregressive (AR) model, the Transformer can only attend to the source sentence, i.e., `"纽约是一座城市<bos>"`, and the preceding tokens in the target sentence, i.e., `"<bos> New"`.
-Therefore, the AR model predicts the next word by estimating the following conditional probability:
+Therefore, the AR model predicts the word `"York"` by estimating the following conditional probability:

 $$
 p_{\mathbf{\theta}} (\textrm{"York"}| \textrm{"<bos> New <mask> <mask> <mask> <mask>"}, \textrm{"纽约是一座城市 <bos>"}).